makki51x3/Masterworks-Interview-Challenge/README.md

 # Build Tools

-I used Visual Studio Code to compile and run the code and the Expo framework to test the application on different screens and platforms it also allows for easy setup and quick run before moving to deployment.
+I used Visual Studio Code to compile and run the code, react tool for debugging and the Expo framework to test the application on different screens and platforms it also allows for easy setup and quick run before moving to deployment.

 # Documentation